-The candidates, parents, godparents, and liturgical ministers process back to the Baptismal font, located at the entrance to nave.
+During the singing of this hymn, the candidates, parents, godparents, and liturgical ministers process back to the Baptismal font, located at the entrance to nave.

 Everyone is invited to leave their seats and gather around the font in order to have a better view of the Baptisms.